 A pre-requisite for entry is that parents read, and discuss with their children, “Summerhill and A S Neill,” edited by Mark Vaughan OBE (ISBN 0-335-21913-6) to be certain that Summerhill will fit.
-Questionnaire, application form and Guided Tour follow and at this point and, assuming the pupil is successful, an unconditional offer follows.
-Bursaries are available but only to children studying at the school.
+Questionnaire, application form, and Guided Tour follow, and at this point, assuming the pupil is successful, an unconditional offer follows.
+Bursaries are available, but only to children studying at the school.

 The school is a non-denominational and religions plays no significant role in school life.